Microsoft and HIPAA and the HITECH Act

 Microsoft offers qualified companies or their suppliers a BAA that covers in-scope Microsoft services.

-For Microsoft Commercial Support services: The HIPAA Business Associate Amendment is available for in-scope Microsoft Commercial Support services upon request to your Microsoft services representative.
+For Microsoft Microsoft Professional Services services: The HIPAA Business Associate Amendment is available for in-scope Microsoft Professional Services upon request to your Microsoft services representative.

 No. By offering a BAA, Microsoft helps support your HIPAA compliance, but using Microsoft services does not on its own achieve it.
 Your organization is responsible for ensuring that you have an adequate compliance program and internal processes in place, and that your particular use of Microsoft services aligns with HIPAA and the HITECH Act.